Ufraan/amazon-clone/README.md

 # Amazon Clone Frontend

 Welcome to the Amazon Clone Frontend repository!
-This project is a simplified replica of the Amazon website's frontend, built using React.js.
+This project is a simplified replica of the Amazon website's frontend, built using HTML & CSS.
 It aims to showcase a responsive and dynamic user interface, closely resembling the Amazon shopping experience.

 ## Features